openshift-knative/showcase/expressjs/README.md

-# Knative Serving Showcase for JS
+# Knative Showcase for JS

 ## TODO